-Our squash racket stringing service includes monofilament & multifillament squash strings from leading brands such as Wilson, Technifibre & Prince.
+Our squash racket stringing service includes monofilament & multifillament squash strings from leading brands such as Ashaway, Technifibre & Prince.
 All prices include the cost of the string as well as installation.
 Collection & return can also be arranged for a small additional fee based on your location.

 Regarded as the most popular synthetic gut string in squash, ideal for players of all standards.